cqtan/microservices-primer/README.md

 ![auth-options](./screenshots/t-auth-flow.png)

-Since we are going for option 2, we can still mitigate the disadvantages to this timeframe by choose specific technologies:
+Since we are going for option 2, we can still mitigate the disadvantages to this timeframe by choosing specific technologies:

 ### JWT